CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

    ### What is the difference between machine code and assembly?
    Machine code tells the processor what to do with hexadecimal digits known as opcodes.
 When a high level language is compiled by a program it creates the machine code.
    Assembly is a human-readable version of the intruction set given to the computer.
    Assembly langugage tends to be a reliable way to recover from machine code.
 Since machine code is too difficult to understand assembly is used.

    ### If the ESP register is pointing to memory address 0x001270A4 and I execute a `push eax` instruction, what address will ESP now be pointing to?

   ###  What is a stack frame?

   ###  What would you find in a data section?
+  Data section is composed of static and global values that are placed when a program is loaded.

   ###  What is the heap used for?
+  The heap, also known as dynamic memory, is used for dynamic memory.
+It creates new values and frees the values that are no longer needed.

    ### What is in the code section of a program's virtual memory space?

    ### What does the `inc` instruction do, and how many operands does it take?